 The Use of Force Commission discussed this issue on February 13, 2015 and referred the matter to Spokane Police Department.
 The City is definitely moving forward on conducting an audit.
 Spokane Mayor David Condon formed a citizen Police Leadership Advisory Committee (PLAC) to lead a conversation about what the community is looking for in its next police chief and provide input about what a cultural audit of the Spokane Police Division should consider.
 The committee will make recommendations about factors to be considered, approach, reporting and expected outcomes.

-In the meantime, Kathy Armstrong has been meeting with the COPS Office and CNA employees to discuss the plan for the audit.
-She will be obtaining input from the PLAC as well as a large variety of internal and external stakeholders.
+Kathy Armstrong was appointed as the lead staff person.
+She will be obtaining input a large variety of internal and external stakeholders and reporting it to the PLAC.
 Status: In Progress.